chandranchrist-ctrl/terraform-azure-infra/README.md

-# 🚀 Project 1: Modular and Secure Azure Hub-and-Spoke Architecture with Application Gateway, Firewall, and MSSQL (Terraform)
+# 🚀 Modular and Secure Azure Hub-and-Spoke Architecture with Application Gateway, Firewall, and MSSQL (Terraform)

 ## 📌 Overview